Whether your loved one is a prepper or not, these survival gifts will give you great options on what Christmas present to give your loved ones!

 This is a perfect survival gift for your family and friends who loves hiking, camping, or traveling.
 And a great addition to anybody's prepper bug-out bag.

-This official LifeStraw personal water filter will provide 792 gallons (3,000 liters) of safe drinking water without using chemicals, iodine, surely this is one of the best survival gifts for your loved ones.
+This official LifeStraw personal water filter will provide 792 gallons (3,000 liters) of safe drinking water without using chemicals, or iodine, surely this is one of the best survival gifts for your loved ones.

 This straw promises to remove 99.9999% of bacteria including Escherichia coli (e-coli), campylobacter, vibrio cholera, pseudomonas aeruginosa, shigella, salmonella, and 99.9% of protozoa including giardia lamblia (beaver fever), cryptosporidium parvum, entamoeba histolytica.